Skip to content

 The Anglo-American Committee of Inquiry in late 1945 was a stage-managed attempt to validate externally imposed solutions.
 The Committee’s premise linked the European DP situation directly to Palestine, which framed the country as the default destination and sidelined Palestinian rights.

-Despite this, the Committee’s final report in April 1946 recommended the admission of 100,000 immigrants and outlined steps toward partition.
+The Committee’s final report in April 1946 recommended the admission of 100,000 immigrants and outlined steps toward partition.
 Partition was a direct assault on Palestinian territorial integrity.
 It proposed to carve up a homeland to create a state for recent colonisers.
-The British government’s rejection of the report was not a defence of Arab rights, but a pragmatic calculation about imperial stability.
-While this delayed the influx, it offered no fundamental protection for Palestinians and only hardened Zionist resolve to achieve their aims through force.
+The British government rejected the report, not to defend Arab rights, but because of pragmatic concerns about imperial stability.
+The rejection delayed the influx, offered no fundamental protection for Palestinians, and only hardened Zionist resolve to achieve their aims through force.

 Demography and Land Acquisition